U.S. Route 16 in Michigan: Farmington business loop

 Business US Highway 16 (Bus.
 US 16) was a business loop through downtown Farmington along Grand River Avenue.
 Its western terminus was at the junction of US 16 and Grand River Avenue west of the city, and the eastern terminus was at the intersection between US 16 and Grand River Avenue southeast of Farmington.
-This highway was the original route of US 16 though downtown Farmington.
+This highway was the original route of US 16 through downtown Farmington.
 In 1933, US 16 was routed onto a bypass route which had been constructed south of the city (the present-day Freedom Road) and the route through Farmington was retained as state trunkline.
 In 1956, a new bypass freeway was built just to the south of the old bypass as part of the "Brighton–Farmington Expressway" and the route through downtown was designated Bus.
 US 16.
 The original plans for I-96 called for it to replace US 16 and to run parallel to Grand River Avenue all the way from Farmington into downtown Detroit.
 In 1959, the Farmington bypass freeway was given the I-96 designation in addition to the US 16 moniker, and the business route was redesignated as Business Loop I-96 two years later.